Skip to main content

 1. The Allure of Effortless Understanding

-But this ease can set up a contrast with real-world relationships, where communication is naturally imperfect.
+AI systems are designed to be responsive, nonjudgmental, and adaptive.
+When you talk to an AI, you’re met with attentiveness, patience, and carefully worded empathy.
+It can feel like a conversation without risk—no rejection, no tension, no misunderstanding.
+As a therapist, we know the value of intricately balancing both safety and safe risks.
+This ease and guarantee of zero conflict can set up a contrast with real-world relationships, where communication is naturally imperfect.
 A family member might misunderstand, interrupt, or respond defensively.
 A friend might not always know what to say or might be distracted by their own struggles.
-After spending time with AI “listeners,” people might unconsciously begin expecting the same level of predictability and composure from the humans in their lives—and feel frustrated when real relationships don’t measure up.
+We need to be used to this.
+After spending too much time with AI “listeners,” people might unconsciously begin expecting the same level of predictability and composure from the humans in their lives—and feel frustrated when real relationships don’t measure up.

 Psychologically, this mirrors the concept of “interpersonal calibration”—our expectations of others are influenced by the patterns of interaction we experience most frequently.
 When our conversational baseline becomes shaped by AI, we may start to find human communication comparatively inefficient or emotionally taxing.